-Bondi to Coogee coastal walk: surf waves
+Bondi to Coogee coastal walk: Pacific Ocean surf waves

-We have walked the Bondi to Coogee coastal walk many times since we love the scenery.
-For us it takes double the time said in travel brochures, it takes us half a day.
+As we really love the scenery we have walked the Bondi to Coogee coastal walk many times in both directions.
+As we like the walk so much we walk very slowly and walking takes double the time said in Sydney brochures.
+The Bondi to Coogee walk takes us half a day.

-Here you can see pictures from along the route, showing some of the best Sydney beaches.
+Here you can see pictures from along the Bondi to Coogee walk that takes you to some of Sydney’s best beaches.

-Bondi to Coogee Walk Map
+Bondi to Coogee Coastal Walk Map

 The walk starts at Bondi Beach.